 28 January 1944

-Sunderland 'D' of 461 RAAF Squadron, piloted by Flight Lieutenant R. D. Lucas, was providing close protection for a convoy SW of Ireland.
-While flying through bitter winter gale conditions, the Sunderland's front-turret gunner, Fight Sgt.
+Sunderland 'D' of 461 RAAF Squadron, piloted by Flight Lieutenant R. D. Lucas, was providing close protection for a convoy southwest of Ireland.
+While flying through a bitter winter gale, the Sunderland's front-turret gunner, Fight Sgt.
 Joe Simmonds RAF, suddenly sighted U-571 on the surface three miles away.
 The boat made no attempt to crash-dive.
-U-571's flak gunners bought their six cannons to bear and put up a heavy barrage, but Lucas corkscrewed to dodge the flak and the U-boat gun crews were then mown down by accurate fire from Joe Simmonds, only 60 seconds after his first sighting of the submarine.
+U-571's flak gunners bought their six cannon to bear and put up a heavy barrage, but Lucas corkscrewed to dodge the flak and the U-boat gun crews were then mown down by accurate fire from Joe Simmonds, only 60 seconds after his first sighting of the submarine.
 461/D's first depth-charge run was not successful, but Lucas then pirouetted the massive flying boat to attack again with his last two depth-charges.
 This accurate attack caused U-571 to break up within one minute.

 37 men were counted abandoning the boat but they did not have time to deploy any liferafts.
 Lucas's crew were appalled at the plight of the survivors in the frigid water.
 The Sunderland crew dropped their own rubber dinghy but tragically it failed to inflate.
 Another Australian Sunderland arrived and another dinghy was dropped, but by that time there were only six Germans left waving for help.
 Sadly none of these swimmers had the strength to reach the rubber boat bobbing nearby.
 Hypothermia claimed them all.